- Programs & Events

 The CEW Scholarships and Fellowships Program

-The CEW Scholarship Program for returning women students was established in 1970 to honor the academic performance and potential of women whose education has been interrupted and to commemorate the one hundredth anniversary of the admission of women to the University of Michigan.
+The CEW Scholarship Program, which today serves women and nontraditional students, was established in 1970 to honor the academic performance and potential of women whose education has been interrupted and to commemorate the one hundredth anniversary of the admission of women to the University of Michigan.

 Thanks to the generosity of individuals, organizations, clubs, and foundations, CEW has awarded over 1,600 scholarships since 1970.
-CEW Scholarship Awards are invaluable, since they often mean the difference between completing a degree or not doing so for many students at the University of Michigan.
+CEW Scholarship Awards are invaluable, they often mean the difference between completing a degree or not doing so, for many students at the University of Michigan.
 Due to the generosity of donors, CEW was able to expand the program in 2008 to include additional scholarships for students of all genders on the Ann Arbor campus.

 Donating to CEW Scholarships and to the CEW Scholarship Program

 If you are interested in starting a named CEW Scholarship, or supporting our Scholarship Program endowment, contact Charlotte Myers, Gift Officer, at (734) 764-7258 or email at firstname.lastname@example.org or 734-764-7291.
 You may also donate online here.